actions-cool/check-pr-ci/README.md

 | failure-close | Whether close PR. | boolean | ✖ |

 - `merge-title`: `${number}` will be replaced with the current PR number
+- `failure-review`: When use this, the `failure-review-body` is necessary

 ## Changelog